Misreading Intentions in Co-Parenting

 Child Focused Co-parenting sometimes misread

-Co-parenting is a delicate balance.
-It requires emotional maturity, clear communication, and a shared commitment to putting the child first.
-But even with the best intentions, misunderstandings can creep in — and when they do, they can quietly unravel the cooperative foundation both parents are trying to build.
+Co-parenting is delicate.
+It requires emotional maturity, clear communication, and a shared commitment to the child.
+Yet even with the best intentions, misunderstandings creep in.

-One of the most common and sometimes corrosive misstep is misinterpreting a co-parent’s gesture of collaboration or inclusion.
+One of the most common — and corrosive — missteps is misinterpreting a gesture of collaboration.

 The Emotional Chain Reaction